Birmingham Senior Softball | Russ Arthur Senior Softball Association

 ROSTERS:

-Your Manager may have already contacted you, or else will be contacting you soon, so that you will know which team you are on.
 Our creation of divisions led to significant increase in players participation last season, and we are expecting similar or greater numbers again in 2026.
 We grew from 5 teams playing Tuesday and Thursday mornings during the 2024 season to 7 teams playing Tuesday and Thursday mornings (4 in the Masters Division and 3 in the Seniors Division) during the 2025 season, as well as 5 teams competing on Tuesday evening.
 As is usually the case, we will have some players recovering from injury or other medical conditions who will be unable to start the 2026 season, and we will likely have some late additions during registration as well.
 As in past years, efforts will be made to ensure competitive balance among the teams in each division.
 No adjustments/changes to rosters as a result of late changes will be made until after batting/fielding practices are completed, and the emphasis on maintaining competitive balance will remain.

 REGISTRATION: